 Cagayan River Rehabilitation: Initiatives from Ridge to Reef

-by Abe Almirol - June 23, 2021
+By: Abe Almirol June 23, 2021

 The headwaters of Rio Grande de Cagayan.
 The Kalanguya ethnic community in the mountainous town of Ambaguio in Nueva Vizcaya Province call the rivers "wangwang" in their dialect.
 Rapid population growth caused the rampant conversion of mountain slopes into agricultural production.
 Also known as the Cagayan River, it is the longest river and the largest river in terms of volume of discharge in the Philippines.
 It has a total length of approximately 505 kilometres (314 mi) and a drainage basin covering 27,753 square kilometres (10,715 sq mi).
 Drone photo by Mike Del Rosario